-Gilles Kahn strongly encouraged this research while he was the scientific director of INRIA Sophia-Antipolis and later the Vice-President for Science and finally the CEO of INRIA.
-Through his numerous scientific interactions with the involved researchers, through is exceptional vision of the future, he stimulated this activity and gave the involved scientists the necessary confidence to explore new directions sometimes far away from their traditional background.
+Gilles Kahn strongly encouraged this research while he was the scientific director of INRIA Sophia-Antipolis, later the Vice-President for Science, and finally the CEO of INRIA.
+Through his numerous scientific interactions with the researchers involved, through his exceptional vision of the future, he stimulated this activity and gave those scientists the necessary confidence to explore new directions sometimes far away from their traditional background.
 For all these reasons we are proud to dedicate this article to the memory of Gilles Kahn.